tobetter/iot-odroid/README.md

 iot-raspberrypi
 ===============
-This repository contains working sample device client software for the IBM Internet of Things Cloud Quickstart service on the Raspberry Pi model B.
+This repository contains working sample device client software for the IBM Internet of Things Cloud service on the Raspberry Pi model B.

 Raspberry Pi